Create any sound you can imagine! Lifetime Free Updates!

 GameSynth is a revolutionary sound design tool that uses the latest advances in procedural audio to help you create amazing sound effects.
-It offers many unique features aimed at game and movie production, like the automatic generation of sound variations.
+It offers many unique features aimed at game, animation, and movie production.

 Procedural Audio Models

-GameSynth is also a platform: companies and researchers are adding their own procedural audio models to the GameSynth environment, like Sound Design Lab did with their Engine model.
+GameSynth comes with specialized synthesizers full of unique features, such as Impact, Whoosh, Particles, Footsteps, Weather, etc. GameSynth is modular and extensible.
+New synthesizers are constantly added, and they come entirely free with each GameSynth update!
+GameSynth is also a platform: companies and researchers are adding their own procedural audio models to the GameSynth environment, like Sound Design Lab with their Engines model.

-Create your own procedural audio models by connecting 50+ types of modules (audio and control generators, processors, logic and output modules).
-GameSynth is easier and faster to use than usual patching system thanks to features and modules specifically aimed at game audio.
+Create your own procedural audio models by connecting 50+ types of modules (audio and control generators, processors, logic, and output modules).
+Simply, users find GameSynth easier and faster to use than the usual patching system.
+To explain, Tsugi designed the features and modules specifically for game audio.
 It is adapted to the fast-paced game production cycle.

 Meta-parameters allow for the control of several parameters at once in real-time.
 Define a “rolling speed” meta-parameter to control the pitch and amplitude of a contact sound!

-Design a curve that will automatically control the evolution of one or several parameters over time.
+Design curves that will automatically control the evolution of one or several parameters over time.

 Export to Middleware

-Generate sound variations automatically, adding them to your project (Wwise, FMOD Studio, ADX2, Unity, Cocos2d), creating all the containers, events and even writing scripts!
+Generate sound variations automatically, adding them to your project (Wwise, FMOD Studio, ADX2, Audacity, Unity, Game Maker, Cocos2d), creating all the containers, events, and even writing scripts!

 Command Line Version

-Integrate GameSynth into your pipeline by using the command line version to render existing patches and generate new ones automatically.
+Integrate GameSynth into your pipeline by using the command line version.
+Render existing patches and generate new ones automatically.

 Export directly to Wwise, FMOD, ADX2, Unity, and Cocos2d!